mozman/libezdxf/docs/notes.md

 The database has to manage reserved handles to entities which will not represented as a real DXF entity: Table Head, SEQEND, ENDBLK, (VERTEX?)

-#### Data Structure
+#### LookupTable Structure

-Like in the Python version of ezdxf, the handle as hash key into an unordered map (like Python dict) seems to be the right choice.
-But Alan Talbot mentioned in the last part of his video[2] at the CppCon 2018, that unordered maps have a node based implementation in the STL and are not very fast or memory efficient and `vector` is in most cases the fastest container.
+Like in the Python version of ezdxf, the handle as hash key into a lookup table seems to be the right choice.

-By expecting less than 100.000 entities per DXF document seems a `vector` based implementation reasonable.
+By expecting less than 100.000 entities per DXF document, a `vector` based implementation of the lookup table seems to be reasonable (array of buckets).

-**CREATE**: Entities will be added to the DB only a the end of the vector and is therefore very fast, beside reallocation -- reserve a fair amount at setup.
+The Lookup table uses a fixed size of a power of 2 for the bucket array, therefore hashing is a fast "and" operation.
+Each hash references a bucket as vector of acdb::Object entries.

-**READ**: By using the DBIndex as internal handle, linear and random read is very fast.
+Linear search in this small bucket should be fast enough.
+I saw some videos about efficient data structures in C++, and my conclusion is, simple and compact data structures are often the best, to keep data in caches.

-But the DXF handle to DBIndex mapping requires an additional data structure -- if access by DXF handle is not very often required (DBIndex as internal handle) a linear search is maybe sufficient.
+**CREATE**: Entities will be added to the DB only a the end of a vector and is therefore very fast.

-**DELETE**: The DBIndex of entities has to be immutable.
+**READ**: Hashing is very fast and a linear search in a small bucket is fast enough.

-The entity will be marked as deleted but not destroyed.
+**DELETE**: DXF objects will be marked as erased but not destroyed.
 Not destroying entities during the lifetime of the DXF document also prevent invalid entity references (dangling pointers).